 - Sunglasses and sunscreen

 Experience counts and can be seen on the skills that people carry from past experiments and act accordingly.
-Skill implementations like : Setting up a Tent, lighting Fire, preparing food are preliminary than learning the proper use of ropes, handling Gear Equip carefully and use of Ice-axe.
-Such skills can be learnt through witness of experiences while own artistic skills may help in producing a special blend for satisfactory outcomes.
+Skill implementations like setting up a tent, lighting fire, preparing food are preliminary than learning the proper use of ropes, handling Gear Equip carefully and use of Ice-axe.
+Such skills can be learnt through the witness of experiences while own artistic skills may help in producing a special blend of satisfactory outcomes.
 Like Tarp setup can be an art but one should be careful about the damage an art can cause to the Environment.
 A sustainable development should always be favored.
 In case everything goes out, you are left with the skills to handle the situation.

 Want to have a traveler experience?
 Visit www.trekatribe.com for more.